Endava/docker-php/README.md

 # endava/docker-php

-This is a docker php image is based on an alpine distribution including some tools and php extensions.
+This is a docker php image is based on an alpine (and ubuntu) distribution including some tools and php extensions.
 You can find more details at the respective release pages on github.

 # Supported Versions